 Type 3: Congested mucus

-Symptoms: Feel tightness at chest, poor appetite and fatigue
+Symptoms: Feel tightness at the chest, poor appetite, and fatigue

 Commonly observed in patients who drink a lot of cold beverages